zhangzheheng12345/zhangzheheng12345/README.md

 [Github Page](https://zhangzheheng12345.github.io/bcd) **<-- Have a try!**

-A simple birthday count downer machine written in Vue.
+A simple birthday count downer machine written in Vue3.

 ## Data